louismullie/temp-data/markdown_final/ebab1be2-32a9-aac2-3ffe-9b40ff750c75.md

 Results

-The mean Qmax and detrusor pressure at Qmax were 19.63ml/sec (SD = 8.74) and 16.15 cmH2 O (SD = 11.19) for the overall sample, respectively.
+The mean Qmax and detrusor pressure at Qmax were 19.63ml/sec (SD = 8.74) and 16.15 cmH₂O (SD = 11.19) for the overall sample, respectively.
 The elevated PVR group (n = 54) had significantly higher detrusor pressure at Qmax and bladder capacity than the normal PVR group (n = 97) (P < 0.05, P < 0.01, respectively).
 An interrupted voiding pattern accounted for 47.4% of the normal PVR group and 77.4% of the elevated PVR group, respectively (P < 0.01).

 Conclusions